 4 & 5.
 Take photos at several famous Instagram spots in Singapore

-Singapore has many Instagram-worthy spots, including The Jewel, Gardens by the Bay, ArtScience Museum and many more.
+The 2 days in Singapore itinerary includes many free things to do in the city including taking photos at some of Singapore’s best Instagram-worthy spots like The Jewel, Gardens by the Bay, ArtScience Museum and many more.

-One of my favourite Instagram spots is the Old Hill Street Police Station (see photo above).
+One of my favourite Instagram spots is the Old Hill Street Police Station (see photo below).
 The rainbow facade of the building is eye-catching and one-of-a-kind.

-Also, visit the Tree Tunnel at Fort Canning Park (see my Instagram photo).
-It is a popular Instagram spot, as many people would queue for the perfect picture.
-The photo is best taken with a wide lens where you can capture the entire tunnel and with the trees and sky above.
+Also, visit the Tree Tunnel at Fort Canning Park (see photo below).
+It is a popular Instagram spot, as many people queue for the perfect picture.
+You can take photos from below and above.
+Both angles are quite stunning.

+How to get there: Walk 5 minutes to The Old Hill Street Police Station from Clarke Quay.
 And Fort Canning Park is just northwest of the rainbow building.
-Follow the signs for “tree tunnel” in Fort Canning Park, which is located at the north end of the park.
+Follow the signs for the “tree tunnel” in Fort Canning Park, located at the north end of the park.

 A visit to Singapore is not the same without seeing all the iconic attractions at Marina Bay.